TinyCircuits/TinyCircuits-Thumby-Games/README.md

 Repository of TinyCircuits and community made Thumby games.

-Games that live here can be seen in the web IDE (http://tinycircuits.github.io/) using arcade (click "Aracde" in the top bar).
+Games that live here can be seen in the web IDE (http://tinycircuits.github.io/) using arcade (click "Arcade" in the top bar).

 Games can be downloaded directly to Thumby from the Arcade or opened in the IDE editors.